109-Vivek/theogma/README.md

 Welcome to THE OGMA!
-"An innovation for making the champions of the legal world"# theogma
+"An innovation for making the champions of the legal world"